Bg

 Newborn burping positions: over the shoulder

-Lean your baby gently forwards (leaning slightly) while they’re sitting on your lap.
+Lean your baby gently forwards (leaning slightly) while they’re on your lap.
 With one free hand, support their chin and make sure you keep their throat clear.
 With the other free hand, gently pat or rub their back.

 Newborn burping positions: Sitting on your lap